antarctica/MeshiPhi/docs/source/sections/Examples.rst

    :align: center
    :width: 700

-   *Plot showing the expected output of running bas_geoplot though a ipython notebook*
+   *Plot showing the expected output of running bas_geoplot on the GRF example mesh provided*